Perfect Homemade Chocolate Whipped Cream

 Keep on whisking until it is thick enough that it doesn’t collapse when you lift up the whisk or place some on a spoon.

-After this happens, add the cocoa powder and sugar.
+When it gets to this point, add the cocoa powder and sugar.
 (As a side note, you can easily make regular whipped cream by simply excluding the cocoa powder here.)
 Give the cream one final short whisk.

 Use a disher (ice cream scoop) to plop a pile of it onto your dessert, or place it into a piping bag to create beautiful patterns with it.